abhishekdudhal/Indian-Sign-Language-Recognition-System/README.md

 # Indian-Sign-Language-Recognition-System
 Indian sign language (ISL) is one of the most used sign languages in the Indian subcontinent.
 This research aims at developing a simple Indian sign language recognition system based on convolutional neural network (CNN).
 The proposed system needs webcam and laptop and hence can be used anywhere.
 CNN is used for image classification.
 Scale invariant feature transformation (SIFT) is hybridized with adaptive thresholding and Gaussian blur image smoothing for feature extraction.
 Due to unavailability of ISL dataset, a dataset of 5000 images, 100 images each for 50 gestures, has been created.
 The system is implemented and tested using python-based library Keras.
 The proposed CNN with hybrid SIFT implementation achieves 92.78% accuracy, whereas the accuracy of 91.84% was achieved for CNN with adaptive thresholding.
+## Indian Sign Language Dataset
+Due to unavailability of Indian Sign language dataset (ISL), We have created dataset of 5000 images.
+Data set contains 100 images each for 50 Indian signs.
+Improvements, suggestions and accuracy statistics on your algorithms are welcomed.
+Dataset can be downloaded from https://drive.google.com/drive/folders/1mHmmmSaU5ZV8QKIUSCF0fabVv54HhxWq?usp=sharing
 ## Hardware Requirements
 • 4 GB Ram<br/>
 • 1 GB Free Space<br/>